holoviz/panel/doc/tutorials/basic/panes.md

 We must add `"vega"` as an argument to `pn.extension` in the example to load the Vega Javascript dependencies in the browser.

-If we forget to add `"vega"` to `pn.extension`, then the Altair figure will not display in
+If we forget to add `"vega"` to `pn.extension`, then the Altair figure might not display.

-- a notebook
-- a served app.
-But only if the Altair figure is displayed dynamically after the app has loaded.
 :::

 ::::